Secure Connection via HTTPS

 advantech.southeastasia.cloudapp.azure.com

 Step 1.
-Access the Certbot website and select options as below.
+Access the Certbotarrow-up-right website and select options as below.

 My HTTP website is running Other on Linux (snap).